-Test for checking if the dog is dehydrated
+Test for Checking if Your Dog is Dehydrated

-Skin Elasticity Test: Pinch the dogs skin on the back between the shoulders with your thumb and forefinger.
-Gently lift the skin 2-3 inches from the body.
+Pinch the dog’s skin on the back between the shoulders with your thumb and forefinger.
+Gently lift the skin two to three inches from the body.
 When you release the skin, it should go back immediately.
-When the dog is dehydrated, the skin slowly returns to the normal position or in some very bad cases, the skin doesn’t go back at all.
+When the dog is dehydrated, the skin slowly returns to the normal position, or in some very bad cases, the skin doesn’t go back at all.

 More dogs than people have kidney disease, so this is a good place to start. it is common for a dog to lose interest in drinking water if they are experiencing renal failure.